cmd-HMN/practice_models/spaceship_titanic/ReadMe.md

 ## Dataset

-The dataset used in this project is the [Titanic Dataset](https://www.kaggle.com/c/spaceship-titanic).
+The dataset used in this project is the [Spaceship titanic Dataset](https://www.kaggle.com/c/spaceship-titanic).

 Or run the below command if u have kaggle install in you system